caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 If `projectilespeed` is negative, the weapon is considered to be a hitscan weapon.

 `headshot_range_multiplier` ranges from 0.0 to 1.0 and is used to multiply the attack's `maxrange` value.
 Example: If a weapon has a `maxrange` of 2048 and a `headshot_range_multiplier` of 0.5, the bots will only aim at the head if the range to the enemy is 1024 or less.

+Setting `maxclip1` or `maxclip2` to `-2` flags the weapon as *Clip is reserve ammo*.
+(The weapon doesn't uses clips and the reserve ammo is used directly, IE: HL2's SMG1 grenades).

 Bots identify weapons via their entity classname and economy index if available for the mod.